Sup2point0/integrity/guides/integrals/methods/power-partials.md

 This can feel a little unintuitive at first, especially if you’ve been integrating for a while – we’ve been trained to consider derivatives when substituting.
 But this is a more classic kind of ‘symbolic’ substitution than the involved process of substitution in calculus.

 It’s important to recognise where this works.
-It certaiy does not mean you don’t ever need to consider lower powers of $x$.
+It certainly does not mean you don’t ever need to consider lower powers of $x$.
 This:

 ```math
 \frac{1}{x^3(x^2+1)}